-- a.
-Develop the education plan for each student in co-operation with ECPP Services staff and staff of any previous or receiving school and assess student academic progress so as to inform individualized program planning and support; - b.
-Provide individualized education programming for each student in accordance with Ministry of Education policies and resources (e.g. Growing Success, Assessment, Evaluation and Reporting in Ontario Schools, First Edition covering Grades 1-12, 2010 and Growing Success, The Kindergarten Addendum, 2016 (collectively Growing Success and Learning for All: A Guide to Effective Assessment and Instruction for All Students, Kindergarten to Grade 12 (2013); - c.
-Maintain records related to student attendance; - d.
-Collect information about the student from any previous school and/or school board and share it, as appropriate and in accordance with privacy and confidentiality policies and regulations, with staff of the ECPP Services (e.g. strengths, needs, successful approaches, unsuccessful strategies); - e.
-Act as an education representative on a multidisciplinary team; - f.
-Provide ECPP Services' staff with information which may assist in making decisions pertaining to discharge from the ECPP Services as appropriate and in accordance with privacy and confidentiality policies and regulations; - g.
-Develop transition plans for students entering and exiting an Education Program in co-operation with ECPP Services staff and staff of any previous or receiving school; - h.
-Collect information about the student from the ECPP Services staff upon exiting the Education Program share, discuss and transmit as part of the transition plan with staff of any receiving school and/or school board;
+- a. develop the education plan for each student in co-operation with ECPP Services staff and staff of any previous or receiving school and assess student academic progress so as to inform individualized program planning and support - b. provide individualized education programming and differentiated instruction for each student in accordance with Ministry of Education policies and resources (e.g. Growing Success, Assessment, Evaluation and Reporting in Ontario Schools, First Edition covering Grades 1-12, 2010 and Growing Success, The Kindergarten Addendum, 2016 (collectively Growing Success) - c. maintain records related to student attendance, following the attendance policies set out in the MOU and where necessary facilitate the demission of a student from an ECPP and back to the home school board if the student fails to attend the ECPP as per the policy - d. collect information about the student from any previous school and/or school board and share it, as appropriate and in accordance with privacy and confidentiality policies and regulations, with staff of the ECPP Services (e.g., strengths, needs, successful approaches, unsuccessful strategies) - e. act as an education representative on a multidisciplinary team - f. provide ECPP Services' staff with information which may assist in making decisions pertaining to discharge from the ECPP Services as appropriate and in accordance with privacy and confidentiality policies and regulations

-- i.
-Facilitate transitions by maintaining close relationships with any previous school and/or school board and; - j.
-Participate in a collaborative manner in Ministry monitoring as requested, including: - i. the pre-population of information in the monitoring report template and - ii. organizing the day for observation of the site including available evidence of program practices, and outcomes including school documents (e.g. samples of instruction and intervention, assessment, evaluation and reporting and transition planning) and samples of students' work.
+- g. develop and implement transition plans for students entering and exiting an Education Program in co-operation with ECPP Services staff, staff of any previous or receiving school, students and families - h. collect information about the student from the ECPP Services staff upon exiting the Education Program, and share and discuss, with staff of any receiving school and/or school board as part of the transition plan - facilitate transitions by maintaining close relationships with any previous school and/or school board - j. participate in a collaborative manner in ministry monitoring as requested, including: - o the pre-population of information in the monitoring report template and - organizing visits for observation of the site including available evidence of program practices, and outcomes including school documents (e.g., samples of instruction and intervention, assessment, evaluation and reporting and transition planning) and samples of students' work